 - 2 tablespoons chopped parsley

 - Chop the onion finely.
 Dice the chicken into small cubes.
 Dice the potatoes into 0.5 inch/ 1 cm small cubes.1 medium onion + 9 oz chicken breasts7 250 g + 9 oz potatoes/ 250 g

-- Heat the oil in a large skillet or frying pan.
-Cook the onion until translucent, about 2-3 minutes.
+- Cook: Heat the oil in a large skillet or frying pan.
+Cook the onion until translucent, about 2-3 minutes.1 tablespoon vegetable oil

 - Add the chicken cubes, coriander, cumin, turmeric, ras-el-hanout, cayenne, black pepper, and salt.
 Stir for about 2 minutes.1 teaspoon ground coriander + ½ teaspoon ground cumin + 1 teaspoon turmeric + 1 tablespoon ras-el-hanout + ¼ teaspoon cayenne pepper + ¼ teaspoon freshly ground black pepper + ¾ teaspoon fine sea salt

 - Add the diced potatoes and the water.
 Saute for 5 to 10 minutes until the potatoes are almost cooked through.
 Add a little more water during this time, if necessary, and stir often.
 When the potatoes are almost done, add the peas and stir for a few more minutes.¼ cup water + a little more as needed + 1 cup frozen peas

 - Bake for about 35 minutes or until set in the middle and golden.
 Let rest for 10 minutes and cut into 8 rectangles.

 - Serve warm or at room temperature as suggested above.